at-sso/SWAPI-Explorer-API/readme.md

 **License:**

-This project is licensed under the GNU License - see the [license](license) file for details.
+This project is licensed under the MIT License - see the [license](license) file for details.

 **Further Development:**